JSEcoin/platform/README.md

 _You can launch vue ui and import this project or run the npm commands listed below_

 ## Available App Builds

+The app currently supports:

+- Windows (ia32/x64)
+- Mac OS
+- Web (PWA)
+- Android
+- IOS

-The app currently supports Windows (ia32/x64), Mac OS, PWA, Web, Android, IOS Linux support will be coming soon.
+_Linux support will be coming soon._

 ### Development